10 Common Signs of a Blown Head Gasket

 • The build-up of combustion by-products on the piston rings,

-• Coolant mixed with oil, and
+• Coolant mixing with oil, and

 • Excessive pressure in the crankcase.